A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem: Abstract

 \section{Abstract}

 The Minimum Covariance Determinant (MCD) method is a widely adopted tool for robust estimation and outlier detection.
-In this paper, we introduce a new framework for model selection in MCD with spectral embedding based on the notion of stability.
-Our best subset algorithm leverages principal component analysis for dimension reduction, statistical depths for effective initialization, and concentration steps for subset refinement.
-Subsequently, we construct a bootstrap procedure to estimate the instability of the best subset algorithm.
-The parameter combination exhibiting minimal instability proves ideal for the purposes of high-dimensional outlier detection, while the instability path offers insights into the inlier/outlier structure.
-We rigorously benchmark the proposed framework against existing MCD variants and illustrate its practical utility on two spectra data sets and a cancer genomics data set.
+In this paper, we introduce MCD model selection based on the notion of stability.
+Our best subset method leverages prior best practices such as statistical depths for initialization and concentration steps for subset refinement.
+Our contribution lies in constructing a bootstrap procedure to estimate the instability of the best subset algorithm.
+The instability path offers insights into a dataset's inlier/outlier structure and facilitates suitable choice of the subset size.
+We rigorously benchmark the proposed framework against existing MCD variants and illustrate its practical utility on several real-world datasets.